Visiting Carding Mill Valley and the Shropshire Hills with your dog

 Facilities available for my dog

-There are five dog poo bins at Carding Mill Valley and one at Batch Valley.
+There are five dog waste bins at Carding Mill Valley and one at Batch Valley.
 Please remember to bring poo bags and clear up after your dog.
 If there isn't a dog waste bin nearby, please take it home with you.